How do the sentinels of the immune system translate the microbial data they receive into immunological instructions?

 "Dendritic cells work like an interface," recalls Philippe Pierre. "they sense microbial products, classify them according to their type and then convert this information into instructions.
 They use these instructions not only for themselves - because the encounter with microbial products is not a trivial event and generates natural stress in the cells - but also for immune cells with which they cooperate.

 Paradoxically, while we have known for a long time the key role played by these cells in the activation of B and T lymphocytes, and we identified the sensors that allow them to detect danger signals emitted by pathogens, operation of this interface remains partly a mystery.
 We are trying to solve this puzzle, to understand how the dendritic cells convert "microbial data" into "immunological instructions”.

-To deliver these immunological instructions, antigen (in practice a peptide a few amino acids in length) is not presented in isolation to T lymphocytes by dendritic cells but is nestled in a pocket formed by a self molecule (such self proteins are known as the Major Histocompatibility Complex and are called HLA in humans).
-Found in identical form in all cells of the individual, the MHC proteins determine antigen recognition by lymphocytes and therefore their activation within secondary lymphoid organs.
+To deliver these immunological instructions, antigen (in practice a peptide a few amino acids in length) is not presented in isolation to T lymphocytes by dendritic cells but is nestled in a pocket formed by a molecule, known as the Major Histocompatibility Complex (called HLA in humans).
+MHC proteins determine antigen recognition by lymphocytes and therefore their activation within secondary lymphoid organs.
 Logically, the team is interested in finding out whether and by what means the dendritic cell redirects the transport of MHC molecules depending on the nature of microbial products that it has detected.

 "Under the microscope all dendritic cells change dramatically

 in response to microbial products"